 Stanford has a world-class faculty, with past and current professors including Walter Mischel, Albert Bandura, Carol Dweck and Benoît Monin.

 Location: Cambridge, US

-Officially dubbed the best psychology school in the world, Harvard University boasts a prestigious department dedicated to the popular course of study.
-The field of psychology at Harvard has maintained prominence ever since the late 1800s due to William James’s scholarship.
-The university even has a history of prestigious faculty members and researchers including the likes of BF Skinner, Gordon Allport, Jerome Bruner, George Miller and Henry Murray.
+As the best psychology school in the world, Harvard University boasts a prestigious department dedicated to this discipline.
+The field of psychology at Harvard has maintained its prominence since the late 1800s due to William James’s scholarship.
+The university has a history of prestigious faculty members and researchers including the likes of BF Skinner, Gordon Allport, Jerome Bruner, George Miller and Henry Murray.

-Although known for its very selective admission standards, students at Harvard can enrol in graduate-level programmes that explore social psychology, developmental psychology, clinical psychology, and cognition, brain and behaviour.
-With a department of 30 faculty members, and a ranking at first place among psychology departments in the 2007 Faculty Scholarly Productivity Index, Harvard University is, without a doubt, the greatest school to attend when wanting to pursue a rich and first-class degree in psychology.
+Although it is known for its selective admission standards, students at Harvard can enrol in graduate-level programmes that explore social, developmental and clinical psychology, as well as cognition, brain and behaviour.
+With a department comprising 30 faculty members, and a ranking at first place among psychology departments in the 2007 Faculty Scholarly Productivity Index, Harvard University is, without a doubt, the greatest school to attend if you want to pursue a first-class degree in psychology.

-Whichever school you choose to attend in our list, rest assured you’ll be receiving the most outstanding education in psychology.
+Whichever school you may choose to attend from this list, you can rest assured that you’ll receive the most outstanding education.

-What other psychology schools do you recommend?
-Have you attended one of the best universities listed above?
-Let us know your experiences in the comments section below.
+Can you recommend any other outstanding psychology schools?
+Have you attended one of the best universities that are listed above?
+Share your experiences with us in the comments section below!

 This article is an updated version of an earlier article originally published on 27 September 2020.